VisualOps/cf-book/reference/resource_relation.md

-# Resource relation
+# Resources relation
-This relation can be used when write rule resource order like vpc.instance or connected function like vpc.connected(resource=["instance"])
+This relation can be used when writing the rule resources order, i.e. vpc.instance, or connected functions, i.e. vpc.connected(resource=["instance"]).

 - region
 	- vpc